MicrosoftDocs/PowerShell-Docs/dsc/package-upload-resources.md

 New-DscChecksum -Path .\xPSDesiredStateConfiguration_8.4.4.0.zip
 ```

 No output will be shown, but you should now see a "xPSDesiredStateConfiguration_8.4.4.0.zip.checksum".
-You can also run `New-DSCCheckSum` against a directory of resource module ".zip" files using the `-Path` parameter.
+You can also run `New-DSCCheckSum` against a directory of files using the `-Path` parameter.
 If a checksum already exists, you can force it to be re-created with the `-Force` parameter.

 ### Where to store Resource Archives